voliva-esp/FTDD-NRTR/README.md

 # Fast Tensor Decision Diagram

 Fast Tensor Decision Diagram (FTDD) is a novel open-source software framework for quantum circuit simulation (QCS).
 It uses [tensor decision diagram (TDD)](https://dl.acm.org/doi/full/10.1145/3514355) as the backend.
-It involves a series of tensor network level optimizations, such as rank simplification and contraction ordering, as preprocessing to the input quantum circuit.
-To optimize the performance, we re-designed the TDD backend (previously in Python) in C++ and incorporated a few data structural optimizations, including some of the key optimizations used in [binary decision diagram implementation](https://ieeexplore.ieee.org/document/114826).
+It employs a series of tensor network level optimizations, including rank simplification and contraction ordering, as preprocessing steps for the input quantum circuit.
+To enhance performance, the [orginal Python-based TDD backend (PyTDD)](https://github.com/Veriqc/TDD), has been re-designed in C++.
+This redesign incorporates several data structural optimizations, drawing on some of the key techniques used in [binary decision diagram implementation](https://ieeexplore.ieee.org/document/114826).

 ## Prerequisites